 Adultery after separation - how this can affect your divorce

 If a married couple are still together and living in the same house and one is unfaithful to the other, this is typically a clear-cut case of adultery.
 However, things can seem much more complicated if the couple have separated but are still legally married.
-Our family law solicitors are often asked if living with and being in a sexual relationship with someone else after informally separating from a spouse can constitute adultery?
+Our family law solicitors are often asked if living with and being in a sexual relationship with someone else after informally separating from a spouse is a bad idea.

 On its own, adultery can be seen as a symptom of a failing relationship, not necessarily the sole cause.
 Courts will only take into account behaviour that is ‘gross and obvious’ when deciding divorce settlements - for example, violence or abuse in the relationship.